 - One Cooper Shop

 In 1871, the entire community was destroyed in the Great Fire.
-The fire turned out to be a fatal blow for the town.
+The fire turned out to be a fatal blow to the town.
 As a result, it was never rebuilt to the size it once was.
+The fire not only decimated the town but also led to a shift in the local economy, with many residents moving to neighboring areas for better opportunities.

 The Lighting Strikes of White Rock